adria0/za/README.md

 `za prove --input <input.json> --pk <proving.key> --proof <proof.json>`

 - `input.json` is an input file with the required input signals to generate the full witness
-- `proving.key` if an input file with the key required to generate proofs
+- `proving.key` is an input file with the key required to generate proofs
-- `proof.json`  the input required to the smartcontract to verify the proof
+- `proof.json` is the input required by the smartcontract to verify the proof

 _if you want to do a test, create a file with name `input.circom` with the following contents and run the `za prove`_